DisnakeDev/disnake/docs/api.rst

         :type: List[Union[:class:`abc.GuildChannel`, :class:`Object`]]

-    .. attribute:: tags
+    .. attribute:: applied_tags

-        The applied tags of a thread in a forum channel being changed.
+        The tags applied to a thread in a forum channel being changed.

         If a tag is not found, then it is an :class:`Object` with the ID being set.